Dongfeng Motor Corporation: Collaboration with Huawei

 In March 2024, Yu Chendong, the CEO of Huawei Intelligent Automotive Solution, revealed that M-Hero and Voyah would apply the "Huawei Inside" mode for several of their new models.

 In November 2024, Dongfeng Nissan and Huawei signed an agreement of cooperation that they would develop the vehicle based on Huawei's Harmony Cockpit under the Huawei Inside (HI) mode.
 It is the first sino-foreign joint venture to collaborate with Huawei.

 In September 2025, Dongfeng Motor Group announced that Dongfeng Motor Group (DFM), Dongfeng Motor Limited (DFL, a joint venture with Nissan), Xiangyang Holdings, and Xianggao Investment (state-owned companies of Xiangyang city) signed an investment agreement to establish a joint venture.
 The registered capital of the joint venture is RMB 8.47 billion.
 Dongfeng Motor Group (DFM). and Dongfeng Motor Limited (DFL) contributed RMB 3.55 billion and RMB 920 million in the form of intangible asset usage rights and physical assets, accounting for approximately 41.9% and 10.9% of the registered capital respectively.
 Xiangyang Holdings and Xianggao Investment contributed RMB 2.88 billion and RMB 1.12 billion in cash, representing 34% and 13.2% of the registered capital respectively.

 The new company will collaborate with Huawei, sharing the M-Hero brand to develop lightweight offroad SUVs.
 It will be integrated into Huawei's IPD (Integrated Product Development) and IPMS (Integrated Product Marketing and Sales) systems.
 Dongfeng and Huawei will engage in comprehensive management collaboration across areas such as development, marketing and sales, a new management model leads by Yinwang under the new HI Plus Mode.

 In November 2025, Dongfeng Motor and Huawei officially launched the Yijing brand (Chinese: 奕境).
+Its Western name is Epicland.
+Its first model, the Epicland X9, which was unveiled on 20 April 2026 by showcasing the side profile and dimensions.
+The Epicland X9 is expected to debut in April 23 at the Huawei Qiankun Ecosystem Technology Conference.